someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 The mute clearly was *not* a mistake in good faith, and while the wager requirement was just 10k bits, if these unjustified mutes recur, it would just be a matter of time before I get locked behind a wager requirement that I'm not willing/able to wager out of.

-For that reason, I first decided to email Daniel and ask if he believes the mute was justified.
+For that reason, I first decided to email Daniel and ask if he believed that the mute was justified.
 I iterated several times that I’m not looking to get unmuted by him; if I didn’t email him about the previous mute, while I was locked behind a 1 BTC wager requirement, then I sure as hell wouldn’t email him about a 10k bit wager requirement.
 I knew that Daniel would — as any other reasonable person — agree that the mute was unjustified, and his acknowledgement alone could serve as a deterrent and might ensure that TekDek won’t abuse his mod privileges to unjustifiably mute me moving forward.

 Unfortunately, Daniel refused to look into it, and it was at this point that I realized that there’s no point to wager out of it at all, so I just walked away and let TekDek have the “W”.
 Would a person with an inflated ego do that?
-Or would they wager out of the mute right away and laugh to make sure that the mod (and everybody else) knows that they aren’t fazed by it?
+Or would they wager out of the mute right away, crack a joke in chat and make sure that the mod (and everybody else) knows that they aren’t fazed by it?

-In fact, roughly 16 hours after the mute, Homeless17 finally hit his then-goal of 9 BTC, and proceeded to tip a bunch of people, including me, 2.5k bits each (I was obviously muted, but also not online at the time, but I asked about the origin of the tip on bustadice), so I could have gotten unmuted within a few seconds without even having to deposit anything.
+In fact, roughly 16 hours after the mute, Homeless17 finally hit his then-goal of 9 BTC, and proceeded to tip a bunch of people, including me, 2.5k bits each (I was obviously muted, but also not online at the time.
+I asked about the origin of the tip on bustadice), so I could have gotten unmuted within a few seconds without even having to deposit anything.
 Also, a while later, ValidArgument was willing to tip me 10k bits for a quick unmute, and I also told him to not worry about it and asked him not to.

 **I was aware that I couldn’t beat an impressionable and stupid mod, which is also why I chose to remain inactive even after Daniel randomly unmuted me *weeks* later, about a month and a half ago.** I simply preferred to remain inactive than be caught off-guard later, down the road, by additional mute(s) that I won't see coming and potentially won't be able to wager out of.